-If Murgahd is possessing a host while exorcised, he cannot stop possessing the host once the ritual has begun, who will physically attempt to resist.
+Note that if Murgahd is possessing a host while exorcised, he cannot stop possessing the host once the ritual has begun.
+The host will physically attempt to resist the exorcism.

-If the opposed roll is tied or lost, the exorcism fails and the exorcist cannot retry for 12 hours.
-On a bad failure, the exorcist may see a glimpse of the demon Osmodeus' throne - make a Sanity roll (1/1D10)!
+On a failure, the exorcist cannot retry for 12 hours.
+On a critical failure, he sees a glimpse of the demon Osmodeus's throne - roll 3d+10 on the Fright Check table!

-If the opposed roll is won, Murgahd is banished from the house for several hours, during which time he cannot use his powers.
-However, if all of Murgahd's demonic blood (on his four primero cards, plus his severed head, but only if it has been brought into the house) has been destroyed when this happens, he is forced to become wholly corporeal indefinitely... without the protection of his Demonic Body traits!
+On a success, Murgahd is banished from the house for several hours, during which time he cannot use his powers.
+However, if all of Murgahd's demonic blood (on his four primero cards, plus his severed head, but only if it has been brought into the house) has been destroyed when this happens, he is forced to become corporeal indefinitely... without the protection of his Demonic Body Traits!

-Ignoble and Unwitting Guests
+Thrusher Manor's Ignoble and Unwitting Guests

 Before Murgahd was killed and sent back to possess the manor, there were many more guests in the house, plus Duke Montmorency himself.
 Now, only five are left, most deranged from being trapped in the house for months with a malevolent demon.
 With the exception of Madame de Scorailles, all of the guests believe the house has become haunted by the ghost of Murgahd, who is simply looking for his lost pendant.
-All of their own motivations to use the investigators to help them escape from the house.
+All of their own motivations to use the PCs to help them escape from the house.

-Sqvire Damis
+Squire Damis

 A mop-headed, middle-aged man with a perfect moustache and insecure manner.
 He is wicked good at playing cards (and often cheated), but has no other useful real-world talents.
 He brutally mocked Count Murgahd as he lost at cards the night of his murder, and then stood idly by as the count was murdered.
-When floor stairs, leaving him with a permanent limp.
+When Murgahd spirit returned, he violently pushed Squire Damis down the second floor stairs, leaving him with a permanent limp.